Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: The Geometry of the PL-Inequality

 All of the above conditions allow $f$ to be a non-convex objective function.
+For the concept of metric (sub-)regularity of sub-differentials we refer to \cite{AragonArtacho2008Characterization}.

-It turns out that these assumptions, as well as the PL-inequality \eqref{eq:PL}, are intimately related to each other, see e.g.\cite{karimi2016linear, rebjock2023fast, necoara2019linear, apidopoulos2022convergence}.
-Most importantly, when $f$ is $C^2$, then conditions $\eqref{eq:PL}$, \eqref{eq:growth}, \eqref{eq:error} and \eqref{eq:quasar} are at least locally equivalent in the following sense: if one of the above equations is satisfied for $\mu >0$ on a neighborhood $U$ of a global minimum $x^\ast \in \mathcal M$, then for every $\mu'<\mu$ there exists a possibly smaller neighborhood $U' \subset U$ of $x^\ast$ such that all of the conditions are satisfied on $U'$ for the constant $\mu'$.
-This has strong implications on the local analysis of optimization algorithms.
-In fact, when $f$ is sufficiently regular (namely $f \in C^2$) one can conduct a universal analysis assuming one (and, thus, all) of the above conditions.
+It turns out that these assumptions, as well as the PL-inequality \eqref{eq:PL}, are intimately related to each other, see, e.g. \cite{karimi2016linear, rebjock2023fast, necoara2019linear, apidopoulos2022convergence}.
+Most importantly, when $f$ is $C^2$, then the conditions $\eqref{eq:PL}$, \eqref{eq:growth}, \eqref{eq:error} and \eqref{eq:quasar} are at least locally equivalent in the following sense: if one of the above equations is satisfied for $\mu >0$ on a neighborhood $U$ of a local minimum $x^\ast \in \mathcal N$, then for every $\mu'<\mu$ there exists a possibly smaller neighborhood $U' \subset U$ of $x^\ast$ such that all of the conditions are satisfied on $U'$ for the constant $\mu'$.
+This has strong implications for the local analysis of optimization algorithms.
+In fact, when $f$ is sufficiently regular (namely $f \in C^2$) one can conduct a universal analysis assuming one (and thus all) of the above conditions.
 Therefore, Polyak's heavy ball method also achieves an accelerated local rate of convergence in the sense of Theorem~\ref{theo1} and Theorem~\ref{theo2} when the PL-inequality \eqref{eq:PL} is replaced by \eqref{eq:growth}, \eqref{eq:error} or \eqref{eq:quasar}.
-Consequently, for $f \in C^4$, the optimal rate of convergence for the optimality gap of the heavy ball ODE \eqref{eq:HBODE}, as well as for Polyak's heavy ball method \eqref{eq:HBdiscreteintro}, is given by $2\sqrt{\mu}$ and $\bigl( \frac{\sqrt \kappa-1}{\sqrt \kappa+1} \bigr)^2$, respectively.
+Consequently, for $f \in C^4$, the optimal convergence rate for the optimality gap of the heavy ball ODE \eqref{eq:HBODE}, as well as for Polyak's heavy ball method \eqref{eq:HBdiscreteintro}, is (in all of the above cases) given by $2\sqrt{\mu}$ and $\bigl( \frac{\sqrt \kappa-1}{\sqrt \kappa+1} \bigr)^2$, respectively.

-The local equivalence between the PL-inequality~\eqref{eq:PL}, the $\mu$-quadratic growth condition \eqref{eq:growth} and the $\mu$-error bound \eqref{eq:error} was already shown in \cite{rebjock2023fast}.
-The central observation linking these geometric assumptions on the objective function is the following fact derived in~\cite{rebjock2023fast}, extending an earlier result in \cite{feehan2020morse}.
-In fact, this result is also the starting point of our analysis for deriving an accelerated local rate of convergence for the heavy ball method.
+The local equivalence between the PL-inequality~\eqref{eq:PL}, the $\mu$-quadratic growth condition \eqref{eq:growth} and the metric subregularity with modulus $1/\mu$ \eqref{eq:error} was shown for example in \cite{bolte2017errorbounds,aze_nonlinear_2014,rebjock2023fast}.
+The central observation linking these geometric assumptions on the objective function is the following fact derived in~\cite{rebjock2023fast}, which extends an earlier result in \cite{feehan2020morse}.
+In fact, this result is also the starting point for our analysis for deriving an accelerated local rate of convergence for the heavy ball method.